Adam Shaheen

-Adam Shaheen (born October 24, 1994) is an American football tight end for the Miami Dolphins of the National Football League (NFL).
-He played college football at Ashland, and was drafted by the Chicago Bears in the second round of the 2017 NFL Draft.
+Adam Shaheen (born October 24, 1994) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Ashland Eagles, and was selected by the Chicago Bears in the second round of the 2017 NFL draft.
 He is the highest draft pick from Ashland in the modern era of the NFL.

-Early years
+Early life

 Shaheen attended Big Walnut High School in Sunbury, Ohio.
 He played football and basketball in high school.

 College career

 Shaheen played one year of college basketball at the University of Pittsburgh at Johnstown.
 In 2014, he transferred to Ashland University and joined the football team as a walk-on.
 During his career, he had 129 receptions for 1,755 yards and 26 touchdowns.
-After the 2016 season, Shaheen decided to forgo his senior year and enter the 2017 NFL Draft.
+After the 2016 season, Shaheen decided to forgo his senior year and enter the 2017 NFL draft.

 Professional career

 Pre-draft

-On January 5, 2017, it was announced that Shaheen would forgo his senior season and enter the 2017 NFL Draft.
+On January 5, 2017, it was announced that Shaheen would forgo his senior season and enter the 2017 NFL draft.
 At the time of the announcement, he was ranked the 12th best tight end prospect in the draft by CBS Sports and NFLDraftScout.com.
 Shaheen was one of 19 tight ends invited to the NFL Scouting Combine in Indianapolis, Indiana.
 He fared well in the combine drills and tied Oregon's Pharaoh Brown for first in the bench press with 24 reps.
 Shaheen had his best performance during positional drills, showing his agility and receiving ability.
 He received a boost in his draft stock after he impressed scouts and team representatives with his performance in the positional drills.